 Many children know they want to help out in their community, but they don’t know where to begin.
 If you don’t already have a cause, brainstorm with your students.
 The girls at Life is My Lemonade, volunteer at a local shelter.
 Following the “see a need fill a need” philosopy, they organized a birthday party project to fulfill a community service project.

 Mothers at shelters don’t have the luxury to buy wrapping paper, goodie bags, party hats, or presents.
 So, every few months, the girls put together birthday party packs for the Moms in local shelters.
 Often, items are donated from friends or others in the community who want to help, but that doesn’t guarantee they’ll hit specific goals for gifts by age range.
-To complete their very thoughtful community service project, they need to raise funds.
+To complete their very thoughtful community service project, they need to raise funds for good.

 Thinking about the upcoming season, the girls decided to make scarves to sell and requested donations from friends and family members.
 Many crafters have extra yarn no longer needed or they have so much they are happy to donate some to a good cause.
 Ask the Grandmas!
 With all of the donations, the girls were able to make and sell over a hundred scarves!